-1) Place the Handi Weigh Ramp centrally on the scales – make sure the Back Stop Bracket is positioned along the back edge of the scales – then put an empty wheelchair on the ramp.
-The scales can then be re-set at zero so when weighing someone the scales will only indicate the person’s weight.
+- Place the Ramp centrally on the scales.
+Make sure the Back Stop Bracket is positioned along the back edge of the scales.
+Then put an empty wheelchair on the ramp.
+The scales can then be re-set at zero so when weighing someone, the scales will only indicate the person’s weight.

-2) Note the total weight of the Handi-Weigh Ramp and an empty wheelchair and when weighing someone deduct this weight from the total indicated.
+- Note the total weight of the Handi Weigh Ramp and an empty wheelchair and when weighing someone deduct this weight from the total indicated.
 The weight can be written discreetly on the chair for future weighing.
 This method may be used in a hospital where many different makes of wheelchair are in use.

-3) Place the Handi-Weigh Ramp on the scales and reset the scales to zero.
+- Place the Handi Weigh Ramp on the scales and reset the scales to zero.
 Weigh the empty wheelchairs and note their weight discreetly on the back of the wheelchairs.
-When weighing a patient simply deduct the recorded weight of the chair and Handi-Weigh from the total.
+When weighing a patient simply deduct the recorded weight of the chair and Ramp from the total.